 With livestock, you’ll likely need at least 30 acres.

 You don’t actually need that much space for livestock to roam.
-However, as Ken at Modern Survival Blog points out, you need extra land so you can rotate their pastures.
+However, you need extra land so you can rotate their pastures.
 For whatever reason, those websites making claims like “you only need ½ acre to be self-sustainable” fail to mention pasture rotation!

 Smaller land = more initial investment